iradofurioso/iradofurioso/README.md

 Blockchain, Smart-Contracts, Solidity, dAPP, etc. I am always learning.
 Proudly working as Developer Tools Analyst at <strong>@ExxonMobil</strong>.

+<h2>Think About</h2>
+"Any fool can write code that a computer can understand.
+Good programmers write code that humans can understand."
+Martin Fowler

 <h2>⚡️ A Few Quick Facts</h2>

 - 🔭 I’m currently working at <strong>ExxonMobil</strong>.